Please screenshot this page and send it to info@mim-essay.com

 Networking matters more than just submitting applications

-Students who are passive often struggle despite the location
+Passive students often struggle despite the location

 Columbia MBA Class Profile